Brian Staufenbiel, Creative Director

 Brian Staufenbiel is the creative director for Opera Parallèle where he has directed and spearheaded the conceptual designs of the company’s productions since it was founded in 2010.
 Specializing in multimedia, immersive, and interdisciplinary productions, he actively works across a wide range of artistic disciplines collaborating in film and with media designers, choreographers and dancers, circus and fabric artists, and designer fabricators.
 His progressive approach to stagecraft has garnered critical acclaim for many of the company’s productions, including Wozzeck, Orphée, Champion and Dead Man Walking.

 Staufenbiel recently directed films for the online festival season of the Sun Valley Music Festival, a film of Dove/Angelis’ Flight for Seattle Opera, and a graphic novel film of Talbot/Scheer’s Everest with Opera Parallèle.
-Other upcoming projects include the premiere of Miguel Zenon’s Golden City Suite with SF JAZZ, projects with Atlanta Opera and L’Opéra De Montréal, and a documentary about the life of Frederica Von Stade with Paper Wings Films.
+Other upcoming projects include the premiere of Miguel Zenon’s Golden City Suite with SF JAZZ, a feature-length film of Gordon Getty’s opera Goodbye Mr. Chips for Festival Napa Valley, a project with L’Opéra De Montréal, and a documentary about the life of Frederica Von Stade with Paper Wings Films.
 Staufenbiel will be co-directing, with choreographer Yayoi Kambara, Ikkai, a dance installation about Japanese incarceration camps in the United States during World War II.

 Staufenbiel recently created a new production of Elektra for Minnesota Opera.
 His 2016 production of Das Rheingold for Minnesota Opera was reprised at Arizona Opera and at L’Opéra de Montréal and was named a Star Tribune Classical Pick of the Decade.
 He also recently created a new production of Gordon Getty’s Usher House and Canterville Ghost for the Center of Contemporary Opera in NY and LA Opera.